tytydraco/yessleep/out/TX_flu_or_90210_Syndrome_is_an_epidemic_in_my_town_There_is_no_cure_Last_year_I_caught_it.md

 I spent the next few years forcing myself to live normally, even when normal had crashed and burned.
 I kept expecting to catch TX flu, but I was lucky not to.

-School wasn't really *school* anymore, after fifty percent of kids in town were dead.
+School wasn't really *school* anymore, after a group of kids in town dead.
 It was called *Learning Time* and was a mandatory two hour class that educated us on the basics if we happened to survive.
-The CDC announced we were in quarantine until further notice.
+The mayor announced we were in quarantine until further notice.
 Four years later, and it was still *until further notice*.
-There were six surviving kids in my class.
+There were a bunch of kids in my class.
 Five of them were considered not infected, their parents still intact, while I was the ticking time bomb they were expecting to *pop!* one day.
 Just like my parents.

 Led by Bellamy Croft, known for despising *infected* kids, these guys loved getting under my skin.
 Unlike me, they did watch TV.
 They thought they were invincible by not having a parent that had been eaten by the static.
 So, they regularly watched my Dad and Mom.
 For them, it was a fucking joke.